artorias961/Christopher-Morales/README.md

 From a quick google search, [Supabase](https://supabase.com) or [Firebase](https://firebase.google.com) will be used.
 From the forums I been reading **Firebase** is a very good one (a lot of features) but limited with bandwidth!!!

 #### 3a.
 Docker Container
+***IF YOU ARE GOING TO USE DOCKER, YOU HAVE TO MAKE SURE NOT TO INSTALL THE DATABASE.
+FOR EXAMPLE, IF YOU DOWNLOAD POSTGRESQL, DOCKER WILL NOT LIKE IT.
+IT WILL CAUSE AUTHETICATION ISSUES AND IS NOT WORTH DEALING.
+PICK ONE OR THE OTHER.
+I RECOMMEND DOCKER OR AN ONLINE SERVICE.
+AGAIN, IF YOU HAVE INSTALLED A DATABASE, JUST INSTALL IT OR AVOID DOCKER LIKE THE PLAGUE***

 If you are planning to do a docker container then go to the website/database you are going to use find docker container.
 Since I will be using [PostgreSQL docker container](https://hub.docker.com/_/postgres) just follow along.
 If not just follow my instructions!!!
 I recommend creating a new folder that is outside of the website and call it **containers**.
 Will make you life easier!!!

 ##### 3a.
 Docker Container Step 1: Create the docker-compose File